 Dog & Cat Licensing

 The City of Fort Madison requires that all dogs and cats over the age of six months be licensed.
-The first time licensing process is easy.
-Bring in your most current, valid and unexpired rabies vaccination certificate and a receipt showing proof of spay or neuter to the Fort Madison City Offices located at 811 Avenue E, Fort Madison, during the hours of 8:00 am to 4:30 pm Monday through Friday (except holidays).
+Bring in your valid and unexpired rabies vaccination certificate and a receipt showing proof of spay or neuter to one of three locations below:

-City pet licenses go on sale October 1 for the upcoming year with the cost being $10 for an animal that is spayed or neutered and $20.00 for an animal that is not.
+City pet licenses go on sale October 1 for the upcoming year with the cost being $10 for an animal that is spayed or neutered and $20 for an animal that is not.
 You will then be issued a license certificate and also a license tag for your cat or dog to wear.
 All licenses are issued for the calendar year and expire on December 31 of each calendar year.
-License renewals with the discount are available during the months of October, November and December for the following year.
-The fee during those months is $5.00 for an animal that is spayed or neutered and $15.00 for an animal that is not.
+If purchasing tags between January 1 and September 30, a $10 penalty is applied raising the costs to $20 for spayed or neutered, and $30 for an animal that is not.
 For a newly acquired pet or if the pet is six months of age or younger they will receive the discounted rate. *An additional $5 service charge may be applied if tags are purchased at Walljasper Veterinary Clinic.